 (3) The summons must be served by a court officer on the person against whom the restitution order was made.

-Part 6 — Amending and enforcing conditional release orders and community orders
+Part 6 — Amending and enforcing conditional release orders, community orders and conditional suspended imprisonment

+[Heading amended in Gazette 12 May 2006 p.
+1786.]

 10. Application to amend or cancel (s.
-126)
+84H or 126)

-(1) An application under section 126 of the Act is to be made in an approved form.
+(1) An application under section 84H or 126 of the Act is to be made in an approved form.

 (2) An application may only be made by a CCO with the prior approval of the CEO.